-Problem relevant: globally and in Switzerland Supports the implementation of following SDGs: indirectly most SDGs
+Problem relevant: globally and in Switzerland Supports the implementation of following SDGs: indirectly most SDGs 8 Expand infrastructures only insofar as necessary and only if they are environmentally friendly

 The problem: Good infrastructures for mobility and the supply and disposal of energy, water and other resources are one of the basic prerequisites for regions and countries to develop.
 At the same time, major physical infrastructure projects lead to the large-scale destruction and fragmentation of natural habitats.
 Forced relocations or impeded access to grazing land and forest can have dramatic consequences for the local population.
 What happened in Europe and North America in the 19th and 20th centuries is now happening in Africa, Asia and Latin America.